maglietti/ignite3-chinook-demo/src/docs/pojo-mapping-doc.md

 1. Ignite scans the annotations in your POJO class
 2. Creates a corresponding table schema in the distributed catalog
-3. Sets up storage structures according to the zone definition
+3. Assigns the table to a distribution zone based on the `@Zone` annotation
+4. Configures storage using the specified storage profile
-4. Prepares partitioning and replication based on the zone configuration
+5. Prepares partitioning and replication based on the zone configuration

 The actual implementation happens in `TableUtils.java`: